nknandan/nknandan/README.md

 # Hi there 👋, I'm Nandan N K !!

-I am a Computer Science and Engineering student at College of Engineering Trivandrum.
-A highly motivated student and a proactive learner.
-Always ready to learn new technologies and ways to adapt them in field of interest.
-A team-player who can also work independently.
+I am a quality focused and results-driven Computer Science & Engineering student.
+Enthusiastic in learning latest technologies to build innovative and user-friendly solutions.
 <br />

 <!--